Education

 In this course, students will explore research, theory, and best practices related to effective classroom management and assessments.
 Topics will include establishing an environment for learning, organizing and managing instruction, developing assessments and using results to design effective instruction for all students, coping with daily challenges, and developing relationships with students, staff, and parents.
 This course is part of the post-baccalaureate online licensure program.

-In this course, teachers will acquire the pedagogical skills necessary for teaching a wide range of literacy methods in English language arts, math, social studies, and science curriculum at the secondary level.
+In this course, teachers will acquire the pedagogical skills necessary for teaching a wide range of literacy methods in English language arts, math, social studies, and science curriculum at the middle grades and secondary level.
 Teachers will be taught effective, research-based instruction generally and within each content area.
 Specific topics will include the creation of cohesive lessons based on state standards, the development of appropriate assessments for learning, and learning design.
 This course is part of the post-baccalaureate online licensure program.

 In this course, teachers will explore and analyze research-based practices for teaching social studies, science, and English Language Arts, as well as ways to engage students in disciplinary literacy for each content area.
 Teachers will acquire the pedagogical skills necessary for teaching a wide range of literacy methods in the content areas, as well as assessment and instruction of foundational reading skills, strategies to develop reading and comprehension of narrative and informational text to build discipline-specific knowledge, methods of differentiating instruction for all learners, and selection of appropriate instructional materials.
 This course is part of the post-baccalaureate online licensure program.